TRADE 7013B - Research Project in International Trade (12 Units) Part 2

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Under the guidance of a supervisor, students are expected to design, develop and undertake a research project on a topic of their choice.
+Under the guidance of the supervisor/s, students are expected to design, develop and undertake a research project on a topic of their choice.

-Students are requried to meet up with the supervisor regularly to develop their research framework and analysis.
+Students are required to meet up with the supervisor/s regularly to develop their research framework and analysis.